Here’s what you need to do to write e-mail subject lines that get your e-mails opened, read and acted on.

 E-mail subject line statistics

-After all the hard work you put into creating your e-mail campaign – perfecting design and layout, copywriting, and then testing across e-mail service providers and devices – you’d think that putting your subject line together would be the least of your worries.
+After all the hard work you put into creating your e-mail campaign – perfecting design and layout, copywriting and content writing, and then testing across e-mail service providers and devices – you’d think that putting your subject line together would be the least of your worries.
 It’s not.

 As you now know, that’s dangerous thinking because those few words can make or break the entire campaign.